rust-lang/blog.rust-lang.org/posts/inside-rust/2020-03-13-upcoming-compiler-team-design-meetings.md

----
-layout: post
-title: "Upcoming compiler-team design meetings"
-author: Niko Matsakis
-description: "Upcoming compiler-team design meetings"
-team: the compiler team <https://www.rust-lang.org/governance/teams/compiler>
----
++++
+layout = "post"
+title = "Upcoming compiler-team design meetings" author = "Niko Matsakis" description = "Upcoming compiler-team design meetings" team = "the compiler team <https://www.rust-lang.org/governance/teams/compiler>"
++++

 In our [planning meeting today], the [compiler team] has scheduled our next batch of upcoming design meetings.
 You can find the exact times